powellcenter-soilcarbon/soilcarbon/README.md

 		 13 .  f_si_dith
 * 'humid continental hot summer, wet all year' listed twice in the template (remove) is something else missing?
 * For “soil pH other” column, it needs an accompanying column to specific what the “other” pH method was (e.g. KCl, HF, etc)
+* It occurred to me that “Beyond Clay” identified exchangeable Ca as one of the variables we’re recommending people use to model soil C content, but our own database doesn’t include that as a reported variable.
+I think we should create columns for the individual exchangeable cations.

 ### Template instructions
 * Markdown file of description of each variable (check resources folder in Powell Center)